jjyeh-unc/decaf/README.md

-# DeCAF
-Determination of permissive and restraining cancerassociated fibroblast (DeCAF) subtypes
+# DeCAF: determination of permissive and restraining cancer-associated fibroblast subtypes

-Here we provide an example dataset and walkthrough to performing predictions in R.
+DeCAF is currently implemented in R. This repo contains:

+A. function (decaf_functions.R) and data (decaf_classifier.Rdata) needed to run DeCAF.
+Users only need them downloaded to run DeCAF on a new data.

+B. an example dataframe (example.rds).

+C. all data and scripts used to train/validate DeCAF, and generate figures/tables associated with the manuscripts (manuscript_data_scripts).

 Disclaimer: DeCAF is patent pending and access/use is for not-for-profit research only.

 # Run DeCAF
 ```{r}